We’re in the midst of the prime Baby Boomer years of retirement, with about 10,000 Boomers turning 65 every day!1

-With the release of this new study, Bankers Life Center for a Secure Retirement explores how middle-income Boomers are saving for retirement, and the extent they use financial professionals for retirement advice.
+With the release of this new study, Bankers Life Center for a Secure Retirement explores how middle-income Boomers are saving for retirement, and the extent they use professional financial services.

 Eight in 10 (83%) of middle-income Boomers have not received any specialized training or education on topics related to retirement financial security.

-Six in 10 (59%) of middle-income Boomers do not receive professional financial guidance of any kind.
+Six in 10 (59%) of middle-income Boomers do not receive professional financial advice for retirement planning.

-Of Boomers who don’t have a financial professional, nearly nine in 10 (85%) have not been contacted by one asking for their business in the past year, including nearly two-thirds (63%) who’ve never been contacted.
+Of Boomers who don’t receive professional financial services, nearly nine in 10 (85%) have not been contacted by one asking for their business in the past year, including nearly two-thirds (63%) who’ve never been contacted.